bbauska/UC-Davis-JS-Basics/readme.md

 <p>Just to review what we did in this lesson, I can type an exclamation point press
 tab (![tab]) to get the basic structure of a page.
 I can add a title for my document that will show up on my page.
 I can add some HTML.
-I'm just going to add an h1.
+I&apos;m just going to add an h1.
 Here is a heading.
 Then I can add some script tags, and I can add a script to my page.
 I could do something like var myVariable and set it to "hello".
 Then I could cancel logout console.log myVariable.
 Notice it pops up here.
-I can even just press carriage return, don't even have to type the whole thing.
-I can just press return to get it to pop that in place so I make sure I don't spell it wrong.
+I can even just press carriage return, don&apos;t even have to type the whole thing.
+I can just press return to get it to pop that in place so I make sure I don&apos;t spell it wrong.
 Then a semicolon.
 Semicolons are used in JavaScript at the ends of statements.
 I can save that file, and then I can come back to the browser and test it.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->